 Cas continued to stare, perhaps longer than he should have, before finally saying, “I hate to disappoint you, but...I have not been frenching like some horny teenager.”

 Hearing his words repeated by Cas broke the tension, and Dean laughed freely.
 He felt relieved, though he didn’t understand why.
-If Cas was getting some action, you should be celebrating….not sulking.
+If Cas was getting some action, he should be celebrating….not sulking.
 “Dude, then what the hell?”

 “Sam punched me during our training yesterday,” Cas explained.
-Dean knew Sam had been taking advantage of the bunker’s gymnasium, hoping to get back to full strength after a vampire nest had left him injured last week.
+Dean knew Sam had been taking advantage of the bunker’s gym, hoping to get back to full strength after a vampire nest had left him injured last week.
 Cas had agreed to be his sparring partner.
 “I would have used my grace for healing, but then we found this case, and I wasn’t sure I wanted to waste energy on something so...cosmetic.”
 He lightly touched his lips.
 “They are strangely annoying, though.
 Swollen and cracked.
 I don’t know how humans handle such irritations.”

 Dean smiled, unable to stop himself.
 “Ice...and chapstick,” he answered, hardly believing he was having this conversation with an angel of the Lord.
 “We’ll stop somewhere on the way the motel, and have you good as new.”